Introduction and Prologue

 Art is ultimately “non-verbal language.”
 Like dance, music, even architecture, the visual arts communicate feelings, aspirations, anxieties, affirmations.
 Modern psychologists have discovered that an inarticulate patient wrestling with illness or grief can sometimes “picture” the problem better with color or line than with words.
 Once pictured, the problem can be addressed.
 Cultures “out-picture” aspirations in much the same fashion, but we are often unsure who is “carrier of the dream” until generations later.
 Impressionism, for example, encapsulated leisure-class values of the coming industrial revolution (Figure 1) with a growing interest in the “science of seeing,” but at the time its unique vision was seen as quackery by the “establishment.”

 Framed in this context, art always reveals something about its culture, if no more than rising demand for entertainment or investment goods.
 Delight of the senses and the quest for prestige probably have accounted for much of the art production housed in our museums, and thus one must be cautious in limiting “meaning” to the “substantive” level alone, lest one fall into the trap of Soviet aestheticians who proscribed all but “Socialist” art during the Stalin era.
-Mankind finds “meaning” on many levels, and it is the locus of that meaning that instructs.
+Mankind finds “meaning” on many levels, and it is the focus of that meaning that instructs.

 This study will attempt to identify those levels of meaning — in terms of the experience of the artist, the viewer, and not least important by any means, in terms of characteristics embedded in the object itself.
 Works of cultures both past and present remain a visible treatise on the consciousness that produced them.